 After you have uploaded and converted your PDF file into a flipbook, your published work can now be made accessible to visually impaired readers.
-In this regard, Flipsnack is introducing the new Accessibility feature.

 How do you enable the Accessibility option?

 By doing so, your publication is now accessible to visually impaired readers to go through.
-Once they open your flipbook, they will recognize a new icon, located in the top left corner, as highlighted in the picture below:
+Once they open your flipbook, they will recognize a new icon located in the top left corner, as highlighted in the picture below:

 By clicking on the icon, the reader's flipbook will be displayed slightly differently, with the text you added in your page Description being shown separately.

-As you can see, the information contained on those pages is now transferred on the left side of your screen.
+As you can see, the information contained on those pages is now transferred to the left side of your screen.
 The VoiceOver software will now come into play and read the text in question.

 There is also the possibility of increasing the font.
 Readers who want their text separated from anything else can now go through your flipbook seamlessly.
 Contact your support team via live chat if there is any additional information you need.